What does it mean when a contract expires?

 - If both legs are in the money, or not at risk of being in the money, we’ll take no action.

-- If one leg is at risk or in the money, we’ll either sell the spread or match the option with another form of collateral (like cash or stocks) and let you exercise it.
+- If one leg is at risk or in the money, we'll close the spread or match the option with another form of collateral (like cash or stocks) and let you exercise it.

 Once your contract expires, we’ll remove it from your home screen.
 You can view your expired contracts in your account history.